 The study shows that wind resource potential is as good as the solar resource.
 Almost the entire country has sufficient resources with potential for very high load factors and, thus, profitable wind projects.
 It is possible to generate significantly more electricity from wind and solar PV energy than what is needed by the country even when considering spatial exclusion zones.
 While the solar irradiation and electricity generation from solar PV shows nearly no seasonality, wind speeds and generation from wind closely follows the demand over the year.

+In addition the diurnal characteristics of wind feed-in complement the solar PV peak by showing a minimum at noon.